 If you have any questions about this course then please contact us by phone on 01252 40 55 55 or message us.

-In your first year you will develop the necessary skills to progress to year two through a combination of core and specialist units, examples are listed below:
+During your course you will develop the necessary skills to progress to year two through a combination of core and specialist units.
+Examples include:

 You can apply for this higher education course in the following ways:

-You'll need GCSE Maths or Computing at Grade C/4 or above and a suitable Level 3 Qualification in Computing / IT such as a BTEC Extended Diploma, 3 – A Levels including IT or Maths or equivalent.
+You will need GCSE Maths or Computing at Grade C/4 or above and a suitable Level 3 Qualification in Computing / IT such as a BTEC Extended Diploma, or 3 A Levels including IT or Maths or equivalent.

-If you don't have any formal qualifications but can demonstrate relevant computer programming skills and relevant maths knowledge and skills, you can also apply for a place on the course.
+If you do not have any formal qualifications but can demonstrate relevant computer programming skills and relevant maths knowledge and skills, you can also apply for a place on the course.